-Historically, elk inhabited much of Wisconsin, having primarily inhabited the prairie and oak savannah landscapes of the southern and western portions of the state.
+Historically, elk inhabited much of Wisconsin, primarily the prairie and oak savannah landscapes of the southern and western portions of the state.
 However, currently the vast majority of the suitable elk habitat is in the northern and central forest regions of the state.
 Elk were extirpated during the late 1800s as a result of unregulated harvest and loss of habitat.

 Researchers from the University of Wisconsin-Stevens Point (UW-SP) undertook the experiment with funding from the Rocky Mountain Elk Foundation.
 In 1995, 25 radio-collared elk were released into the Chequamegon-Nicolet National Forest just south of Clam Lake, Wisconsin.
 Researchers closely followed their movements with radio-telemetry and evaluated their survival, reproduction, feeding habits and dispersal.
 In May 1999, the UW-SP completed its fieldwork and transferred the management responsibility of the herd to the Wisconsin Department of Natural Resources.

 - Where are the elk now?
 How many are there?

 The Clam Lake elk herd currently occupies approximately 90 square miles of the designated 1600 square mile Clam Lake elk range.
 The herd consists of the main herd near Clam Lake and several smaller herds residing near Butternut, Moose Lake and Winter.
 Primary habitat for the herd consists of aspen and pine forests interspersed with forest openings, lowland conifers and wetlands.
 The herd has fluctuated over time and the current population is approximately 160 elk as of June 2015.
 The population has grown at an average rate of 7 percent per year with some years showing nearly a 30 percent increase while a few years have resulted in negative population growth due to severe winter conditions resulting in high mortality and low recruitment.